 Less energy is produced – Bad breathing lessens the body’s ability to deliver oxygen to the cells.
-The cells get stressed and has to prioritize survival instead of development.
+The cells get stressed and have to prioritize survival instead of development.

-Each and every single one of the processes in the body are dependent on oxygen.
-Some of our most work intensive organs are:
+Every single one of the processes in the body is dependent on oxygen.
+Some of our most work-intensive organs are:

-- The heart – Constantly active and beating about 100.000 times in a single day the heart is a huge consumer of oxygen and shortage in supply means the heart can’t pump out blood as effectively.
-This leads to bad circulation and the result can be cold hands and feet.
+- The heart – Constantly active and beating about 100.000 times in a single day the heart is a massive consumer of oxygen and shortage in supply means the heart can’t pump out blood as efficiently.
+That leads to bad circulation, and the result can be cold hands and feet.

-- The muscles – Oxygen shortage has a negative effect on stamina as the muscles go stiff, tense and tired faster.
+- The muscles – Oxygen shortage hurts stamina as the muscles go stiff, tense and tired faster.

 Now, there are plenty more ways that bad breathing effects our bodies, including crooked teeth and “craniofacial abnormalities” but I won’t go into more depth here as I think you get the idea. 🙂